 False lab test results can result in misdiagnosis, meaning you may be diagnosed with a medical condition you don’t have and prescribed medication that could negatively affect your health.

 To avoid misdiagnosis, it’s important to inform your healthcare provider about any supplements you use, including supplements that contain biotin, before undergoing any type of blood test.

-As a supplement, there’s no recommended dietary allowance (RDA) for biotin.
-However, most sources -- including the National Institutes of Health -- recommend a total biotin intake of 20 to 30 micrograms (mcg) per day for teenagers and adults.
+Most sources — including the National Institutes of Health — recommend a total biotin intake of 20 to 30 micrograms (mcg) per day for teenagers and adults.

+You definitely don’t want to overdo it.
 Biotin supplements are safe and may be effective at treating certain forms of hair loss.
-However, like with other supplements, it’s important to use them responsibly to make sure you don’t affect your health and wellbeing.
+However, like with other supplements, it’s important to use them responsibly to make sure you don’t affect your health and well-being.

 Other treatments may be better for you.
 Biotin isn’t a proven, FDA-approved treatment for preventing male pattern baldness.
 If you want solutions with Food and Drug Administration approval and a track record of performance, medications like finasteride or minoxidil offer targeted, effective treatment.

 If you’re worried about overusing biotin, or have any questions about using biotin safely, it’s best to talk to your healthcare provider for personalized medical advice and assistance.